- Develop the next generation of leaders in and through the sport of Ultimate.

 - Promote Spirit of the Game in the sport of Ultimate.

 Jeremy Norden is the founder of Rising Star Ultimate and has been coaching, organizing and playing Ultimate year-round for the last decade.
 During this time he has had the good fortune to win a total of six world championships, four as a player and two as a youth coach.
 He started playing Ultimate in a 6th grade P.E. class at The Northwest School in Seattle, WA.
 Growing up Jeremy benefited from having an amazing group of coaches.
 These coaches inspired his desire to teach and give back to the sport and this is a major reason why Jeremy started Rising Star Ultimate.
-Jeremy has been organizing and coaching youth ultimate day camps and clinics in Portland, Seattle, Walla Walla, Toronto, Mexico and Colombia since 2008.
-Currently Jeremy works as the founder of Rising Star Ultimate, coaches on the Early Recognition Is Critical Speak Up Tour working with 40,000 youth across North America, is a captain of Team Canada Mixed and plays professionally for the Toronto Rush and Toronto GOAT.
+Jeremy has been organizing and coaching youth ultimate day camps and clinics in Seattle, Walla Walla, Portland, Mexico, Colombia and Toronto since 2008.
+Currently Jeremy works as the founder of Rising Star Ultimate, coaches on the Early Recognition Is Critical Speak Up Tour working with 40,000 youth across North America, is a captain of Team Canada Mixed and plays professionally for the Toronto Rush and club ultimate for Toronto GOAT.

 Jordan Meron is from Toronto and has been playing Ultimate for 10 years.
 She got her start on the Aurora High School ultimate team in 2006, and hasn't looked back.
 Since then, Jordan has been fortunate enough to play for many great teams, including the Capitals and most recently the Toronto 6ixers.
 She has also represented Canada six times at various World Championship events.
 While Jordan loves to be on the field, she has also made an effort to give back to the ultimate community through coaching.
 Jordan's coaching resume includes Assistant Coach of the Canadian Ultimate Championship Junior silver medalists Overdrive, Assistant Coach of the Aurora High Eagles, Head Coach of Galt Collegiate Institute's ultimate program, and most recently Lead Clinic Coach on the 2016-2017 E.R.I.C.
 Speak Up Tour.
 Jordan's intensity, dedicaion, and passion for the sport are what makes her an excellent coach and role model.